hype-moment/pluswall/README.md

 the program requires some dependencies for it to work correctly.
 Are they

-		feh (Which will change the backgrounds)
+		feh

-		xdotool (For some window managers,
+		xdotool
-		there is no native way to capture information from desktops, so you need to use "xdotool" for that.)
+		jq

-		jq (In some cases you need to do some filters and calculations)
+		wmctrl

-You need to install the packages (feh, xdotool and jq)
+You need to install the packages (feh, xdotool, wmctrl and jq)

 # Instalation